KelvinHere/Yoga_Milestone_4/README.md

 This project will display I have an understanding of full stack development from inception to deployment.

-To show an understanding of Django, Python, Postgres, Javascript, jQuery, HTML, CSS, Gunicorn, Stripe payments and how they all interact to form a final product.
+Show an understanding of Django, Python, Postgres, Javascript, jQuery, HTML, CSS, Gunicorn, Stripe payments and more, and how they all interact to form a final product.

 #### Design Choices

 ##### General Design

-Bootstrap with cards is used to create and app that will be intuative to use.
-The site will keep a minimal clean look to keep information clear on smaller screens as this will be a responsive mobile first app, allowing larger screens to show more 'cards' (lessons/insctructors) at once.
+Bootstrap is my chosen framework to create the app, it will follow common design principles so it will be familliar and intuative to use.
+The site will keep a minimal clean look to keep information clear on smaller screens as this will be a responsive mobile first app.

-As the database of stuents and lessons grow, filtering and searching and subscribing to lessons/instructors will be available.
+As the database of stuents and lessons grow, filtering, searching and subscribing to lessons & instructors will be available.

-Navigation and selection are consitent throughout the app.
+Navigation and selection will be consitent throughout the app, with no need to use the browser back button.

 ##### Colours and Fonts

-**Font 1**  - Quicksand (BOLD) is used for branding, titles, a strong font that is not completely serious lines up with the sytle and feel of the apps content.
-Content text is displayed in a non bolded Quicksand.
+**Font 1**  - Lato is used for branding, titles, a strong font that is not completely serious lines up with the sytle and feel of this apps.

-**Font 2** - Poiret One is used for some smaller menu titles, ratings and subtitles.
-A more delicate font that takes second seat to the more important information displayed in Quicksand.
+**Font 2** - Quicksand is used for content.
+A more delicate font that takes second seat to the more important information displayed in Lato.

 **Colours** - Main colours of white (modern and clean) with blocks of medium brown (earth/nature) set the tone of mellow, natural and modern without resoring to garish colours.
 Text will be brown on white or off-white on brown for consistancy.
 The only strong colours are call to action and function buttons to help the user with the interface.
 Any other colours will be light pastal.
 All this will set the canvas for the instructor generated content and should not take away from their lesson and profile images.

 ## Features

-### Base Features
+### Quick feature breakdown

+A quickreview of features on the site, more detailed descriptions futher down.

 - User can:
     - Register / Sign In / Signout / Confirm Email